frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/stock/pick-list.md

 1. Go to Work Order.
 1. Click **Create Pick List** button.
 1. You'll see the dialog box asking for the quantity of Finished Goods Item.
-This is required to calculate the number raw material items required to manufacture the entered quantity of Finished Goods Item.
+This is required to calculate the number of raw material items required to manufacture the entered quantity of Finished Goods Item.
 <img class='screenshot' alt='Dailog For qty' src='{{docs_base_url}}/assets/img/stock/pick-list-dialog-for-qty.png'>

 1. You should be able to see the item locations table with the Warehouse selected for each raw material item.
-1. Save this document and then this document can be forwarded to stock picker.
+1. Save this document and then this document can be forwarded to the person who is picking the stock.
 1. Submit the document once the stock picking is done and the picked item is updated in the document accordingly.

 > **Note:**